← back to runpane.com

 zero abstractions

 Pane gives every agent a real terminal.
 No custom chat UI, no agent-specific wrappers, no polling hacks.
 If an agent has a CLI, it works in Pane instantly — today, tomorrow, forever.
-Emdash builds per-agent integrations, which means new agents need explicit support.
+Emdash builds per-agent integrations for its 27 supported agents, which means new agents need explicit support before they work.

 the terminal is the integration layer

-Emdash builds direct integrations with Linear, Jira, and GitHub.
+Emdash builds direct integrations with Linear, Jira, GitLab, Forgejo, and GitHub Issues.
 Pane doesn't need to — your agents already talk to those tools through MCPs and CLI commands.
 You don't need a Linear button because your agent already connects to Linear via MCP.
 Pane doesn't re-integrate what the terminal already accesses.

 full git workflow from the keyboard